William McGillivray: Fur trading

 As a clerk, after a year between Montreal and Rainy River, he was accompanied by proprietor Patrick Small to Île-à-la-Crosse, Saskatchewan.
 He spent the winter of 1786–87 at Snake Lake, setting up a trading post to compete with Gregory, McLeod & Co.
 He and Roderick McKenzie served their respective companies on good terms with each other.
 McGillivray played an important part in the two companies merging in 1787.
 The following year he returned to Île-à-la-Crosse and started trading at Rat River.
 This enabled him to purchase the share left open by Peter Pond in the North West Company, for £800 in 1790.
 Promoted to the rank of proprietor, he was given responsibility at Churchill River, where about 80 men and 40 Métis lived.
-At about this time he took his 'country wife'.

-In 1791, he was given charge of the westernmost department on the Athabasca River.
+At about this time he took his 'country wife', a Metis woman named Susan.
+In 1791, he was given charge of the westernmost department on the Athabasca River, which had been extended even further to the Pacific Ocean by Alexander Mackenzie in 1793.
 All these postings were crucial to the experience he needed to one day step into his uncle's shoes, who was becoming increasingly dominant within the NWC.

+During this winter at Snake Lake, a man named John Ross (a member of Gregory, MacLeod and Company, and former partner in the NWC) would be murdered - William and Roderick McKenzie Sr. at this time (but near Grand Portage after a hasty voyage - not at Snake Lake) apparently played a role in the 1787 merger of the NWC and Gregory, MacLeod and Company, whose acquisition would be "to the benefit of Simon McTavish" (William's uncle and the chief principal of the NWC).
+It is important to note that information on this particular Roderick McKenzie Sr. is rather difficult to find as his namesake was only "one of several fur traders bearing this name", so the degree to which one has to sift through detail (and potential detail) is immense, hence the "apparently" moniker.